Chart Color Schemes

 Population

-Population growth drivers in West Busselton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in West Busselton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-West Busselton's population, as of November 2025, is estimated at around 9,115.
-This figure reflects an increase of 246 people since the 2021 Census, which reported a population of 8,869.
-The change is inferred from AreaSearch's estimation of the resident population at 8,884 following examination of ABS ERP data release in June 2024 and validation of 88 new addresses since the Census date.
-This level of population results in a density ratio of approximately 1,115 persons per square kilometer.
-Over the past decade, West Busselton has demonstrated a compound annual growth rate of 2.1%, outpacing the SA4 region.
-Population growth was primarily driven by interstate migration contributing around 83.0% of overall population gains during recent periods.
+West Busselton's population is estimated at around 9,485 as of Nov 2025.
+This reflects an increase of 616 people since the 2021 Census, which reported a population of 8,869.
+The change is inferred from AreaSearch's estimate of 9,302 residents following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
+This equates to a density ratio of 1,161 persons per square kilometer.
+Over the past decade, West Busselton has demonstrated resilient growth patterns with a compound annual growth rate of 2.1%, outpacing its SA4 region.
+Population growth was primarily driven by interstate migration contributing approximately 83.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Demographic trends project an above median population growth for the suburb until 2041, with an expected increase of 1,590 persons reflecting a total increase of 25.0% over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Demographic trends project an above median population growth for national regional areas.
+The West Busselton SA2 is expected to increase by 1,563 persons to 2041, reflecting a total increase of 19.9% over the 17 years.

 Frequently Asked Questions - Population